simplyaubs/mentor_meet/README.md

 MentorMeet is a place where developers of all different levels connect and share their knowledge.

+If this sounds like something you would like to be a part of, please let me know.
+I'd love to have some help making this great!

 ## Important Links

 * [Tracker](https://www.pivotaltracker.com/n/projects/1086300)